Several people still 'severely ill' after mass poisoning at Markham, Ont. restaurant

 - Get the latest local updates right to your inbox

-Officials say that the restaurant is cooperating with the investigation.
+Officials say that the restaurant is co-operating with the investigation and is set to reopen on Wednesday.
 Records show that the eatery passed a health inspection in May.

 Pakes added that the poisoning does look “similar” to other recent events, including an incident in Burnaby, B.C. earlier this year which saw two people attend hospital with heart irregularities following the purchase of sand ginger powder from a local mall.